Alpine & FReestlye

 THE PIPELINE

 BSF’s long-term athlete development model emphasizes core skills, time on snow, and well-rounded athletic progression across all disciplines.
-Whether your child starts in Alpine or Freestyle, they’ll be building the versatile foundation needed to ski the entire mountain—and to pursue whatever discipline excites them most as they grow.
+When your child starts with the Club Team, they’ll build the versatile foundation needed to ski the entire mountain—and to pursue whatever discipline excites them most as they grow.

 Time on the Club Team prepares athletes to move confidently into any of BSF’s Development or Competition Teams in Alpine, Freestyle (moguls), Freeskiing (park), or Freeride (big mountain).

 At this age, time on snow is key to setting kids up for future success.
 The Club Team spends about 50% of their time doing directed freeskiing and drills on the mountain, which is essential to overall development.
-We highly recommend that young skiers are also getting time on snow skiing with family/friends outside of the program.
+We highly recommend that young skiers also get additional time on snow skiing with family/friends outside of the program.

 This weekend program also pairs well with BSF's Introductory Nordic program; and we strongly encourage skiers 12 and under to participate in both.